FongAnthonyM/python-baseobjects/README.rst

 The documentation includes a user guide, API reference, tutorials, and examples to help you get productive quickly.

-For project-wide conventions and contribution standards, refer to the `Python Style Guide`_.
+For project-wide conventions and contribution standards, refer to `Anthony's Python Style Guide`_.

 Contributing